alexG53090/Data-Structures-and-Algorithms/denver-traffic-accidents-master/README.md

 ```

 #### To Do:
-- Break down the most dangerous locations for pedestrians
+- Deduce the most dangerous locations for pedestrians